DrRoad/Monitoring-the-Water-Quality/README.md

-# Monitoring-the-Water-Quality
-Monitoring the Water Quality in Bhopal Region using Satellite Imagery and GIS Techniques
+# Monitoring the Water Quality in Bhopal Region using Satellite Imagery and GIS Techniques